Quantum Learning Theory Beyond Batch Binary Classification: Abstract

 \section{Abstract}

-\cite{arunachalam2018optimal} showed that the sample complexity of quantum batch learning of boolean functions, in the realizable and agnostic settings, has the \textit{same form and order} as the corresponding classical sample complexities.
+Arunachalam and de Wolf \cite{arunachalam2018optimal} showed that the sample complexity of quantum batch learning of boolean functions, in the realizable and agnostic settings, has the \textit{same form and order} as the corresponding classical sample complexities.
 In this paper, we extend this, ostensibly surprising, message to batch multiclass learning, online boolean learning, and online multiclass learning.
-For our online learning results, we first consider an adaptive adversary variant of the classical model of \cite{dawid2022learnability}.
+For our online learning results, we first consider an adaptive adversary variant of the classical model of Dawid and Tewari \cite{dawid2022learnability}.
 Then, we introduce the first (to the best of our knowledge) model of online learning with quantum examples.